 Some of the most valuable insights that the reader should take away from this book include why one's efforts are so important regarding a long-term goal, how passion and perseverance can be learned, and how one can trigger a lifelong interest for their craft.

 Readers have found this book to be personal and insightful because it addresses what goes through one's head during a failure, and how those thoughts can make a big difference in one's future.
 Readers say that this is a great book to read for one's own success, especially if you can accept the idea that success is all about hard work.

-I love many of his books, but Choose Yourself remains my favorite, and I think is one of the single best motivational books around.
-Because that is the entire point of the book.
-When it comes to “what” you should invest in to achieve success, his point is to “choose yourself”.
+I love many of his books, but Choose Yourself remains my favorite, and I think it is one of the single best motivational books around.
+Because that is the entire point of the book when it comes to “what” you should invest in to achieve success, his point is to “choose yourself.”

-A wonderful book sure to motivate you to make the most of your own talents.
+It is a wonderful book that is sure to motivate you and inspire you to make the most of your own talents.